roli5005/react-native-image-crop-tools/README.md

 1. Native views.
 Which means performance even on low end devices.
 2. You can embed the view into you own UI.
 It's not very customizable (yet)
 3. Change and lock/unlock aspect ratio on the fly (This is the main reason I am making this library)
+4. Flip image vertically and horizontally.
+5. Image transformations (rotate, flip) now properly compound and preserve their cumulative effect - for example, rotating left then flipping horizontally keeps the image rotated while flipping its content, rather than resetting to the original orientation.

 # NOTE